 Small talk often acts as a catch up on what you’ve been doing lately.
 You can chat about how your week has been, what you’re doing next week, etc… Then, maybe move on to any travel plans you have coming up soon, any projects you’re about to start, etc.

-If you are genuinely worried about what to talk about, you can spend some time thinking about these sort of things that you can share.
+If you are genuinely worried about what to talk about, you can spend some time thinking about these sorts of things that you can share.

 With those people that you don’t know